-The service, now widely known as the Green Frog service, was commissioned by the Russian Empress Catherine II ('Catherine the Great') in 1773 and, unusually with such a service for such a client at that time, was to be made of earthenware.
-From the outset it was her intention that it would be kept and used at a new palace, not yet built, to be located at a place she knew well which consisted chiefly of marshy ground populated by frogs.
-The place lay about 11 km (7 ml) south of the Winter Palace, itself located in the heart of the young city of Saint Petersburg.
-The city had only been established in 1703, by Tsar Peter I ('Peter the Great'), in the Swedish (Baltic) province of Ingria, the Russian conquest - more correctly, re-conquest - of which had not been completed until the summer of that year.
-A few years later, in 1710, the entire province had been renamed St Petersburg.[1]
+The Green Frog service was commissioned by the Russian Empress Catherine II ( ́Catherine the Great') early in 1773 and, unusually with a service for such a client at that time, was to be made not of porcelain but of earthenware.
+Every piece of the service was, at her direction, to bear the image of a green frog.
+From the outset it was her intention that it would be kept and used at a new palace, not yet built, to be located at a place called Kekerekeksinen which consisted chiefly of marshy ground inhabited by frogs.
+The place lay about 8 1⁄2 km (5 1⁄2 miles) due south of the Winter Palace, itself located in the heart of the still young city of St Petersburg.
+The city had been established by Tsar Peter I ( ́Peter the Great') in 1703 in the Swedish Baltic province of Ingria, the conquest - more correctly, reconquest - of which by Russia had not been completed until the summer of that year.
+In 1710 Ingria was renamed, and later became the Russian province of St Petersburg.[1]

-Numerous accounts, from the 1770s to the present day, say that in the 18th century the indigenous inhabitants of Ingria were mainly speakers of Finnish, that the place was known to them as Kekerekeksinen - henceforth, for brevity and where appropriate, "the 'K' word" - and that this was the Finnish word for a frog marsh.
-(Begin by saying each syllable separately: 'keck-urry-keck-sinn-enn'.)
-There was a raised mound there, on which stood a long-established wooden building that courtiers, and Catherine herself, sometimes referred to as the Kekerekeksinsky or imperial dacha.
+Numerous published accounts, from the 1770s to the present, claim that in the 18th century the indigenous inhabitants of Ingria were mainly speakers of Finnish, that the place was known to them as Kekerekeksinen - henceforth, for brevity and variety, and where judged appropriate, "the K' word" - and that this was the Finnish word for a frog marsh.
+(To say it, begin by saying each syllable separately: 'keck-erray-kecks-inn-enn'.)
+There was a raised mound there, on which stood a long-established wooden building that courtiers, and Catherine herself, sometimes referred to as the Kekerekeksinskiy or imperial dacha.
 The new palace was built, over the period 1774 to 1777, on the same mound.
-Initially its official name was Kekerekeksinsky Palace, though Catherine spoke of it, and the site, as La Grenouillère, a French word for a marsh or swamp populated by frogs.
-A few years later, in 1780, the palace's official name was changed to Chesme Palace.
+Initially its official name was Kekerekeksinskiy Palace, though Catherine spoke of the site, and the palace itself, as La Grenouillère, a French name for a marsh or swamp populated by frogs.
+Later, in 1780, the palace's name was changed to Chesme Palace.